fusionfabric/open-api-standard/Fields_and_Parameters.md

       string2:
         type: string
 ```
-Whilst Finastra APIs support multiple nested fields, as per the above example, the use of `$ref` is mandated so that any individual structure does not contain more than two levels, hence, the following example would be deemed INVALID and should be refactored as per the above example:
+Whilst APIs support multiple nested fields, as per the above example, the use of `$ref` is mandated so that any individual structure does not contain more than two levels, hence, the following example would be deemed INVALID and should be refactored as per the above example:
 ```
   object1:
     type: object